cataseven/Statistics-Graph-Chart-Card/README.md

 <details>
 <summary><strong>👥 Period Comparison</strong></summary>

 Overlay a faded "ghost" of the same entity from a previous period underneath the main series — today vs yesterday, this week vs last week, this month vs last month — with a single per-entity `compare` option.
 Unlike a manual [Time Offset](#-time-offset) entry, `compare` needs no duplicate entity: the ghost inherits the main entity's whole configuration and stays in lock-step with it.
+Since v3.26, `compare` also accepts a **list** of comparisons — one ghost per entry, each reaching further back via `periods_back` — see [Multiple comparisons](#multiple-comparisons-list-form-new-in-v326) below.

 ### Minimal setup